Carlo Chatrian

 Carlo Chatrian (/fr/; born 9 December 1971) is a journalist, cinema critic and artistic director.

-He directed the Festival del film Locarno from 2012 to 2018 and the Berlin International Film Festival from 2020 to 2024.
+Chatrian directed the Festival del film Locarno from 2013 to 2018 and the Berlin International Film Festival from 2020 to 2024.
+He left the Berlinale noting how the changes brought to the festival by the Culture Ministry would not grant him sufficient programming freedom.

+Since 2024, he has been the director of the National Cinema Museum in Turin.

 Early life and education

 Originally from Torgnon, Chatrian graduated in Literature and Philosophy from Turin University in 1994.

 Career

 As a film critic he works regularly for the magazines Filmcritica, Duellanti, Cineforum and is director of Panoramiques.

 As a programmer and curator Chatrian worked with various festivals and film institutions: